top of page

 Protect PT worked to quickly inform and mobilize people on this decision, making sure that residents have an input and their concerns are considered.
 Since then, nearly 100 residents have shown up to oppose this effort at the continued public hearings and caucus meetings.

-Now, in April 2025, the formally proposed map has been removed as of the last meeting on April 9th, 2025.
+In April 2025, the formally proposed map has been removed.
 More revisions will be considered thanks to the strong community efforts in expressing their concerns.

 Protect PT, alongside PT residents, has also been advocating for the Board of Commissioners to include in their amendments changes to the fracking ordinance giving more protections to people who live in the Rural Resource zones.
 These changes would be similar to actions taken by other municipalities, such as Cecil and Indiana Townships and Oakmont Borough.